How to Create Electronic Signature: A Full Guide

-Electronically signing documents is easier than you think!
+Electronically signing documents is easier than you think with e-signature software!
 No matter your device, you can sign anytime, anywhere.
 Electronic signing is no different than with pen and paper.
 You sign next to your name, add the date and other important information, and you’re good to go.
 All that’s required is to upload to an electronic signature methods service, like DottedSign, and send a signing task with the link via email.

-One of the main differences between traditional signing and electronic signing is that you don’t need to print anything with e-signing.
+One of the main differences between traditional wet signatures and electronic signatures is that you don’t need to print anything with e-signing.
 There’s no paper wastage or printing of duplicate copies.